University of East Sarajevo: History

 It derived from the University of Sarajevo and was established in 1992 by the decision of the National Assembly of Republika Srpska.

 It was recognized by the authorities in Republika Srpska as the successor of the University of Sarajevo (1949–1992 period) which ethnic Serb professors, staff and students decided to leave due to the Bosnian War.
 Serbs who left University of Mostar and University of Tuzla also participated in the establishment of institution.
 The Faculty of Medicine at the University of Istočno Sarajevo was established in 1993 in Foča and spans over 6,000 square meters with modern facilities, including two amphitheaters, research centers, and laboratories.

 University of Istočno Sarajevo is organized into 17 faculties at which student can select among 52 undergraduate and 42 graduate and postgraduate study programs.
-University is highly geographically decentralized and its faculties are located throughout the eastern half of Republika Srpska (Podrinje, Semberija and East Herzegovina) in the towns of Trebinje, Foča, Pale, East Sarajevo, Bijeljina, Zvornik and Doboj.
+University is highly geographically decentralized and its faculties are located throughout the eastern half of Republika Srpska (Podrinje, Semberija and East Herzegovina) in the towns of Trebinje, Foča, Pale, Istočno Sarajevo, Bijeljina, Zvornik and Doboj.
 It was first public university in Bosnia and Herzegovina to get higher education accreditation.